An extra, recognized designation of academic achievement and excellence.

 - Katharina Clausius: Enlightenment opera and literature, music historiography, critical theory

-(PhD Candidate, University of Cambridge)
+(PhD, University of Cambridge)

 - John Heng: Bioethics, Philosophy of Science, Disability Studies (M.A.
 Toronto)